-Other than the obligation to inspect each meter once every two years1, there are no current obligations on Suppliers to detect theft of gas.
-There is a further obligation on Suppliers to notify Transporters of the details related to detected theft2, but these should not be confused with an obligation to detect the theft in the first place.
+There are currently no explicit obligations on Suppliers to detect theft of gas.
+There is a further obligation on Suppliers to notify Transporters of the details related to detected theft1, but these should not be confused with an obligation to detect the theft in the first place.

-We recognise that revenue protection and brand damage do act as a small incentive, but also recognise that these have singularly failed to provide the level of investment from Suppliers to tackle theft of gas a fact borne out by the recommendations of the two industry reviews who have looked at this issue.
+We recognise that revenue protection and brand damage do act as a small incentive, but also recognise that these have singularly failed to provide the level of investment from Suppliers to tackle theft of gas, a fact borne out by the recommendations of the two industry reviews who have looked at this issue.

-The joint ENA and ERA report, "Report of the Theft of Energy Working Groups" (April 2006)it was also recognised that "the present arrangements for electricity and gas do not provide economic reasons for optimal behaviour by industry participants".
+The joint ENA and ERA report, "Report of the Theft of Energy Working Groups" (April 2006) it was also recognised that "the present arrangements for electricity and gas do not provide economic reasons for optimal behaviour by industry participants".

 UNC Review Group 0245 also looked at this issue and "considered there is merit in the development of Shipper/Supplier incentive schemes to drive an increase in the volume of theft of gas incidents detected" and went on to recommend that "Suppliers investigate and implement an incentive scheme that promotes the investigation of theft of gas incidents".
-Indeed following the amendments to the incentive schemes on Electricity Network Owners in DPCR4, theft detections on their networks increased significantly.
-Although we can see issues with the way in which a centralised theft detection body, operating in isolation of Suppliers, can present in the current market, we consider the benefits brought about by incentives to be beneficial.